 Linda's Research

 Suits are going to have to be pre-ordered ahead of time.
-Whatever color the guys choose, just let me know, and I'll choose the same color dress
+Whatever color the guys choose, just let me know, and I'll choose the same color dressthere are these two places where the prices aren't so bad:

 ***Reins Formal Wear ( located on brent lane )